Derry is particularly significant to sailors during the Battle of the

 John Carson saw his year old daughter for the first time when he returned to Northern Ireland in the late summer of 1946 and resumed his career in banking.
 He retained his link to the Navy during the Cold War.
 The Royal Naval Mine Watching Service, a civilian organisation, was formed in 1952 as part of the auxiliary forces of the British Naval Service.
 Its intended role, should war break out again, was to man observation points overlooking ports and strategic waterways in order to report mines dropped by aircraft.
 In January 1952, John Carson became the Mine Watching Service Officer for Belfast.
-This branch of the RNMWS was based on HMS Caroline, which had taken part in the Battle of Jutland during World War I, and was the last floating training ship of the RNVR.
-The ship remains afloat in Belfast docks and is being restored for the 2016 centenary commemorations of the Battle of Jutland.
+This branch of the RNMWS was based on HMS Caroline, a cruiser which took part in the Battle of Jutland during World War I, and was the last floating training ship of the RNVR.
+The ship was restored for the 2016 centenary commemorations of the Battle of Jutland and is open to the public.
 In 1962 the RNMWS was transformed into the Royal Naval Auxiliary Service, intended as a short-notice response force to help disperse shipping in British ports in case of a nuclear strike.
 John Carson's retirement from the Bank was all too short, as he succumbed to bowel cancer just before his sixty-ninth birthday in 1981.
 He is survived by a son and a daughter.

 He left Venomous when she limped back home to Falmouth in October 1943 for conversion to an Air Target Ship and joined SS Serapis, a new S (Savage) Class destroyer laid down in January 1941 at Scotts of Greenock on the Clyde and, finally, about to start her sea trials.
 She was commisioned on the 23 December and worked up with the Home Fleet at Scapa Flow in January before escorting three Arctic Convoys to the Kola Inlet in Northern Russia.